 There are many science concepts inherent in these fascinating organisms.
 First, as I mentioned earlier is the ecological relationship called symbiosis.
 (This can also be used in character education if you are working on cooperation!)

+Lichen is home to small bugs but some are eaten by bugs, and birds use lichen in building their nests.
 Lichen are part of many food chains, but a particularly fascinating one is that of lichen and reindeer (or caribou) in the arctic.
 This might be a fun research portion of a food chain or food web unit.
+Human uses for lichen include natural dyes, perfumes, litmus paper, and is in some traditional medicines.

-Best of all, a lichen hunt is a great excuse to get some fresh air and practice your outdoor observation skills!
+A lichen nature study is a great excuse to get some fresh air and practice your outdoor observation skills!

 Sarah Benton Feitlinger is a former Preschool-6th science teacher, blogger and science curriculum developer and mom.
 She is passionate about educating children, and loves anything and everything science!
 Check out her blog, Share it!
 Science News for science activities, lessons, science news and other resources for teachers, homeschoolers and parents.
 Follow her on social media: Facebook,Twitter, Google+ and Pinterest.